Github

 jQuery Zoom

-A plugin to enlarge images on mouseover or mousedown.
+A plugin to enlarge images on touch, click, or mouseover.

 Demo